eqbalhassan/tonic/README.md

 `tonic` is a toolkit for working with distributed hydrologic models and their output.

-This is truly a work in progress...
+This is truly a work in progress.....

 ## Models:
 1. [Variable Infiltration Capacity (VIC) model](https://github.com/UW-Hydro/VIC)